UIDickinson/llm-identity/QUICKSTART.md

 git clone https://github.com/sentient-agi/OML-1.0-Fingerprinting.git

 """
-you can may rename the dir from OML-1.0-Fingerprinting to oml-fingerprinting
+you can may rename the dir from OML-1.0-Fingerprinting to oml-fingerprinting for smooth run
 """
 ```